 From Te Anau to Milford Sound

-So we drove the remaining 2 hours through what’s said one of the most scenic drives in the world.
+So we drove the remaining 2 hours through what’s said to be one of the most scenic drives in the world.
 I must say: it IS beautiful.
 So incredibly beautiful it’s hard to think about anything else.

 And we were all amazed by the drive when we reached Milford Sound.

-It was foggy enough so that we could barely see the mountains.
+On our first visit, it was foggy enough so that we could barely see the mountains.
 It was raining enough so we couldn’t walk around freely.
 There were tiny super annoying bugs that kept flying around us, finding their way inside people’s eyes, noses, mouths, and ears.
 And it smelled like fish.